This FAQ applies to the situation in Aberfeldy. Please click this here for Church of Scotland updates.

 This is being written to keep people informed of the current ‘state of play’ as far as the Aberfeldy Parish Church buildings are concerned.
 It is greatly regretted that the pandemic has caused such severe disruption not only to our normal services, events and ‘programmes’ but also to the many organisations that have taken advantage of the facilities on a regular basis over recent years.

 We are delighted to announce that we are able to start to take bookings, all be it at a reduced service.
-At the moment we are able to offer the Lawers hall to users.
-I can but apologise to those who would like to be using the smaller rooms in the building at this time that it is not possible.
+At the moment we are able to offer the Lawers hall and Farragon room to users.
+I can but apologise to those who would like to be using the smaller rooms in the building but at this time it is not possible.

 The Lawers Room – We are now able to offer this room for rent.
+This room is currently able to take 10 – 30 people depending on configuration.
 However, you are asked to adhere to the current Covid guidelines as outlined by the Church of Scotland and the Scottish Government.
 Please speak to our Church Administrator for clarification.
 Details can be found on the Contact Us page.

-Farragon and Rainbow rooms – Both of these rooms are currently being used to store chairs removed from the Sanctuary and other furniture.
+Rainbow rooms – This room is currently being used to store chairs removed from the Sanctuary and other furniture.

 Toilets – The only toilet available for use is the disabled toilet, which must be disinfected after use.